jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-our top action at 24%, although it just barely passes statistical testing when compared to our good old Ransomware in the second spot, with 23%.Ransomware is less representative than last year, although its common style of financially motivated breach is being complemented by Extortion,
+our top action at 24%, although it just barely passes statistical testing when compared to our good old Ransomware in the second spot, with 23%.
+Ransomware is less representative than last year, although its common style of financially motivated breach is being complemented by Extortion,